Leo-Prudhom/E-commerce-Website-2016/README.txt

 Here my first web project from 2016 using php.
-The PHP syntax of the project isn't in oriented object
+The PHP syntax of the project isn't oriented object.